 Narrow down your potential stand locations to three key areas, food sources, bedding areas, and travel corridors.

-Two of these are daily obvious, but it’s important to take a few things into consideration.
+Two of these are obvious, but it’s important to take a few things into consideration.
 When hunting near bedding areas, be sure not to set your stand in the middle of these areas, but rather around them.

-Next to location, is the best time of day to hunt deer.
+After the location, is the best time of day to hunt deer.

 Wind Direction Matters